AS-Devs/json2scss-map/README.md

-# json2sass
+# json2scss-map

 Streamy module that transforms a JSON stream into scss syntax Sass.

-json2sass converts JSON objects into Sass maps, which are supported in Ruby Sass 3.3 and libsass 2.0.
+json2sass-map converts JSON objects into Sass maps, which are supported in Ruby Sass 3.3 and libsass 2.0.

 ```
-npm install --save-dev json2sass
+npm i --save-dev json2sass
 ```

 ## Why?